|

 The conditions of entry are checked a second time when the person presents

-States.
-If the border police decides that a person holding a visa does not
+If the border police decides that a person holding a visa does not fulfill the

-fulfill the conditions of entry (for example: the person does not have the
+conditions of entry (for example: the person does not have the necessary means

-necessary means of subsistence for the duration of their stay), they will be
+of subsistence for the duration of their stay), they will be refused entry,

-documents to demonstrate that they fulfill the conditions of entry, so that
+to demonstrate that they fulfill the conditions of entry, so that they can

 The duration of the stay in the territory of a Schengen State is the period indicated on the visa sticker (in days, to be calculated from